2026 Workplace Health and Safety Conference

 Canada’s demographics are shifting and today’s workforce reflects this change.
 Many workers now balance paid employment with unpaid caregiving responsibilities, like supporting aging parents,

 raising young children or contributing to their communities.
-Creating career-inclusive workplaces, through flexible and supportive accommodations, can help workers thrive and strengthen
+Creating carer-inclusive workplaces, through flexible and supportive accommodations, can help workers thrive and strengthen

 organizational culture.
-Join the Centre for Canadian Occupational Health and Safety (CCOHS) to explore what career-inclusive workplaces look like and the benefits they offer.
+Join the Centre for Canadian Occupational Health and Safety (CCOHS) to explore what carer-inclusive workplaces look like and the benefits they offer.
 The session will

-also include key considerations for integrating career support into health and safety policies and programs nationwide.
+also include key considerations for integrating carer support into health and safety policies and programs nationwide.

 Workshop Leader - Jan Chappel, Senior Technical Specialist, CCOHS